19-04-2021 / Endocrinology & Diabetes

 It is now well-established that both Type 1 Diabetes, as well as Type 2 Diabetes has a large number of differences that have been classified concerning various categories.
 The similarities among these two kinds tell us that there may be the difference when we study these types in a deeper sense.
 Still, while looking at a larger picture of diabetes, the disease itself is an extremely potent disease that can affect the human body in the longer run.
 We have established that the causes of Type 1 diabetes are out of human control, while Type 2 diabetes can be cured with proper medical supervision, diet, and weight management.

-The key to prevent both types of diabetes is by keeping a regular check on the blood sugar levels with the help of medical experts or by other means like portable devices.
+The key to prevent both types of diabetes is by keeping a regular check on the blood sugar levels with the help of specialist diabetes doctors or by other means like portable devices.
 Thus, diabetes can be prevented to a certain extent, but when the condition becomes intense, the complications of the disease are chronic, and it provides a way for many severe diseases too.
 Stay aware of this life-changing disease by managing your daily habits and keeping a regular check on your overall health like lifestyle, diet, etc. We urge you to pledge towards living a healthy life and work to spread awareness about this chronic disease.

 Comments ( 0 )

 Leave a Comment

 Diabetes mellitus is a group of diseases that affect your blood sugar levels.
 We shall discuss the basics of Diabetes and about its various dangerous complications

 Understand how managing hypoglycemic medication can help you lead a normal life.
 Hypoglycemia is the condition when blood sugar is depleted and falls to dangerously low levels such that it impairs your daily routine.